awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 The `apt` command installs the AWS IoT Greengrass Core software in a `greengrass` directory in the root file system\.
 If `/greengrass` is already present, the command installs the new software version, but does not overwrite any group information or core configuration\.

 Over\-the\-air \(OTA\) updates are not supported\.  <a name="ota-updates-not-supported"></a>
 You can use the `apt` installation option to upgrade the AWS IoT Greengrass Core software on your core device, but it doesn't support the safe update path provided by the AWS IoT Greengrass OTA update agent\.
-The OTA update agent is a software component included with the AWS IoT Greengrass Core software package that's installed when you use the [Download and Extract a tar\.gz File](#download-and-extract-tarball) or [Run the Greengrass Device Setup Script](#run-device-setup-script) installation options\.
+The OTA update agent is a software component included with the AWS IoT Greengrass Core software package that's installed when you use the [Download and extract a tar\.gz file](#download-and-extract-tarball) or [Run the Greengrass device setup script](#run-device-setup-script) installation options\.
 The OTA update agent helps to guarantee that the core continues to function after an update by rolling back if the updates fails\.
-For more information, see [OTA Updates of AWS IoT Greengrass Core Software](core-ota-update.md)\.
+For more information, see [OTA updates of AWS IoT Greengrass Core software](core-ota-update.md)\.

 We recommend that you keep the keyring package updated\.  <a name="install-keyring-package"></a>
 Keeping the `aws-iot-greengrass-keyring` package updated allows you to receive updates for the GPG keys used to authenticate AWS IoT Greengrass APT repositories\.
 It also allows you to upgrade the AWS IoT Greengrass Core software more easily\.
 These trusted keys are installed in `/etc/apt/trusted.gpg.d/`\.
 Public keys are valid for two years\.
 If they expire, you must reconfigure the keyring package: